GothenburgBitFactory/tw.org/content/docs/named_dates.md

 # Named Dates

-The term \'date\' is used here to describe a timestamp of varying precision and specificity.
+The term 'date' is used here to describe a timestamp of varying precision and specificity.
-The terms \'timestamp\', or \'datetime\' also apply.
+The terms 'timestamp', or 'datetime' also apply.

 Taskwarrior supports the notion of specifying dates in several ways.
 There are ISO-8601 dates: